 The armed conflict in Afghanistan continued to harm civilians at unacceptably high levels in 2018, with overall civilian deaths, including child deaths, reaching record high levels.
 UNAMA documented 10,993 civilian casualties (3,804 deaths and 7,189 injured) as a result of the armed conflict, representing a five per cent increase in overall civilian casualties and an 11 per cent increase in civilian deaths as compared to 2017.3 There were significant increases in civilian casualties from suicide attacks4 by Anti-Government Elements, mainly Daesh/Islamic State Khorasan Province (ISKP).
-This, in addition to increase in civilian casualties from ground fighting.
+This, in addition to increases in civilian casualties from aerial operations and search operations, more than offset the continued decrease in civilian casualties from ground fighting.
 Suicide attacks and aerial operations each caused the most civilian casualties ever recorded by UNAMA for those tactic types.